- Welcome to Week 20##RemoveMe##

 - Your Baby: How Big Is the Baby?

-The fetus now weighs approximately 9 ounces (255g) and measures about 6.5 inches (16 cm) long.
-Your baby's entire body may be covered by lanugo (soft hair) and a pasty white substance called vernix protecting the skin.
+The fetus now weighs about 9 ounces (255 g) and measures about 6.5 inches (16 cm) long.
+Your baby's body may be covered by lanugo (soft hair) and a pasty white substance called vernix protecting the skin.
 Both lanugo and vernix may be present in varying degrees at birth, with premature babies tending to have more.
-Other new developments this week include the appearance of tiny toenails, the first signs of scalp hair, and less transparent skin.
+Other new developments this week include the appearance of tiny toenails, the first signs of scalp hair, and less transparent skin.##RemoveMe##

 During pregnancy, one of the first blood tests you take checks for the Rh factor.
 Determined by genes passed on from your parents, the Rh factor is a type of protein that may appear on red blood cells.
-If you carry it, you're considered Rh-positive; but if you don't, you're Rh-negative.
+If you carry it, you're considered Rh-positive.
+If you don't, you're Rh-negative.

 People are more likely to be Rh positive (85%) than Rh negative (15%).
 The problem is if the mother is Rh negative and the father is Rh positive.
 In that case, the following could occur:

 What if you're Rh-negative and your mate is Rh-positive?
 What if you were Rh-positive in a previous pregnancy?
 What if your mother lost a baby with Rh disease?
-To get answers to these questions, read the Rh incompatibility article.
+Learn all you can about Rh incompatibility to get answers to these questions and more.##RemoveMe##

 There's nothing quite like a celebration to make something memorable.
-Now that you're halfway through your pregnancy, do something special tonight with your beloved to mark the momentous occasion.
-Set up a dreamy candlelight dinner, or get dressed up and hit the town.
-Stamp it forever with photographs.
+Now that you're halfway through your pregnancy, do something special tonight with your beloved to mark the occasion.
+Set up a candlelight dinner, or get dressed up and hit the town.
+Stamp it forever with photographs.##RemoveMe##